mevdschee/php-crud-api/README.md

     DELETE /records/{table}/{id} - delete    - deletes a record by primary key PATCH  /records/{table}/{id} - increment - increments columns of a record by primary key

-The "`/openapi`" endpoint has a special "document" operation to allow you to hide tables and columns from the documentation.
-The OpenAPI specification will only show what is allowed in your session.
+The "`/openapi`" endpoint will only show what is allowed in your session.
+It also has a special "document" operation to allow you to hide tables and columns from the documentation.

 For endpoints that start with "`/columns`" there are the operations "reflect" and "remodel".
 These operations can display or change the definition of the database, table or column.